S. Daniel Abraham: Philanthropy

-Abraham endowed an S. Daniel Abraham Chair in Middle East Policy Studies at Princeton University and a Chair in Nutritional Medicine at Harvard University Medical School.
+Abraham endowed an S. Daniel Abraham Chair in Middle East Policy Studies at Princeton University and a Chair in Nutritional Medicine at Harvard Medical School.
 He has endowed the S. Daniel Abraham Center for Middle East Peace and the S. Daniel Abraham Center for International and Regional Studies at Tel Aviv University.
-He funded the Dan Abraham School for Business Administration and Economics at Bar-Ilan University in Israel, and the S. Daniel Abraham Israel Program at Yeshiva University, and Honors Program at Stern College for Women.
-He holds honorary doctorates from the Ben-Gurion University of the Negev, Bar-Ilan University and Yeshiva University.
-He is also the founder of the New Synagogue of Palm Beach.
-His gift to the Mayo Clinic served to create the Dan Abraham Healthy Living Center, whose opening in 2007 received national media coverage.
+He funded the Dan Abraham School for Business Administration and Economics at Bar-Ilan University in Israel, the S. Daniel Abraham Israel Program at Yeshiva University, and an Honors Program at Stern College for Women.
+He held honorary doctorates from the Ben-Gurion University of the Negev, Bar-Ilan University, and Yeshiva University.
+His gift to Mayo Clinic served to create the Dan Abraham Healthy Living Center, whose opening in 2007 received national media coverage.
 The Stella K. Abraham High School for Girls was dedicated in honor of his mother.

-He is a founding member of the New Synagogue of Palm Beach.
+He was a founding member of the New Synagogue of Palm Beach.

 Political contributions

-Abraham is a long-time donor to the Democratic Party and the Clinton Foundation.
+Abraham was a long-time donor to the Democratic Party and the Clinton Foundation.
 He gave $1.5 million to the party and ranked as the number one contributor of soft money to the national parties in 2000.

 Abraham donated $3 million to Priorities USA Action, a super PAC which supported Hillary Clinton's 2016 presidential campaign.

-In 2020 he's donated $5 million to Democratic aligned Super PACs, including American Bridge 21st Century, House Majority PAC, and Senate Majority PAC.
+In 2020, he donated $5 million to Democratic aligned Super PACs, including American Bridge 21st Century, House Majority PAC, and Senate Majority PAC.

-Personal life
+Personal life and death

-Abraham is divorced from his first wife, Estanne Weiner; they have four daughters: Rebecca, Simmi, Leah, and Tammy.
-He resides in Palm Beach, Florida.
+Abraham was divorced from his first wife, Estanne Weiner; they had four daughters: Rebecca, Simmi, Leah, and Tammy.
+He resided in Palm Beach, Florida.